topcoder-platform/tc-online-review/README.txt

        http://localhost:8080/online_review/actions/ViewApproval.do?method=viewApproval&rid=<id-of-review>

      Refer to section 3 for information on <id-of-review>.
-     Note, that you may view only finished (completed) reviews or approvals.
+     Note, that you may view only finished (committed) reviews and approvals.

    8. Note also, that you must log in under an appropriate user to be able to perform the aforementioned actions.

-   9. We were permitted not to send implementations of Edit/Save/View Aggregation, Edit/Save/View Aggregation Review, and Edit/Save/View Final Review Struts Actions due to lack of some information, so they are not implemented by now.
-      There hopefully will be a draft implementation of them by Monday.

 Notes about logging in into application.